ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 MOSIP system can create Template Type in the Masterdata DB.

-Upon receiving a request to add Template Type (e.g., SMS Notification template - New Registration) with the input parameters (code, descr, lang_code and is_active) the system stores the Template Type in the DB
+Upon receiving a request to add Template Type (e.g., SMS Notification template - New Registration) with the input parameters (code, descr, lang_code and is_active), the system stores the Template Type in the DB

 1. Validates if all required input parameters have been received as listed below for each specific request
 * code - character (36) - Mandatory